 - emotional support to help you cope with parenting

-- social support to give you a break.
+- social support so you can have a break.

-Most parents – whether single parents or couples – need all three forms of support, and that’s normal.
+Most parents – whether single parents or couples – need all 3 forms of support.

 People who can help single parents

-Asking for help – and saying yes when it’s offered – can be hard sometimes.
+Asking for help, and saying yes when it’s offered, can be hard sometimes.
 You might feel like you should be able to cope on your own.
-You might also worry that you’re being a nuisance.
-But many people like to help out, and they’ll be glad if you ask them to do something specific.
-And if you’re prepared to help them out in return, you don’t need to feel uncomfortable.
+You might also worry that you’re being a burden.
+But people like to help, and they’re usually glad if you ask them to do something specific.
+And if you can help them out in return, you don’t need to feel uncomfortable.

 If you’re finding it hard to think of people who might be able to help, you could try these ideas:

 - Friends: support from friends can sometimes be less complicated and emotional than support from family.